thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/HTTP_Requests_with_Axios.desc.md

 ```

 In the example above we are using the `.get` method and passing in a URL.
-As mentioned earlier, Axios is a Promise based library, so when you use a method like `.get` you will want to handle that promise with a `.then`.
+As mentioned earlier, Axios is a Promise based library, so when you use a method like `.get` you will want to handle that Promise with a `.then`.
 From there, structure the response as you wish and pass it into `setState`.
 This will trigger a re-render of the component with the new data you just provided.